 Atlantic’s Performance and Playwriting class is a wonderful opportunity for after-school fun.
-This class will include fundamental acting exercises and an introduction to playwriting in either a Short Play or Sketch option.
 The class will bring together the elements of storytelling and performance with a final “open rehearsal” performance written, directed by and starring this young group.
 Students will be responsible for memorization and should come to class prepared to create, write, act and have fun.

 SHORT PLAY Wednesdays 4:00 – 5:30 PM

 Sketch Group Students will work on unique short sketches with their teacher.
 They will incorporate comedic elements as they develop a monologue and short form scene dialogue writing.
 The major focus of this class is for students to develop their sketch and explore an actor’s creative workshop rehearsal process.
 Students will perform their original work in an “open rehearsal” format for family and friends.

 SKETCH GROUP Thursdays 4:00 – 5:30 PM